Skip to main content

 info

-3. Assign a public IP to the instance and proceed with ssh connection.
+3. Assign a public IP to the instance and connect via SSH.

 ssh ubuntu@{INSTANCE_PUBLIC_IP} -i {KEY_PAIR}

-4. After connecting, check communication using the ping command to the Instance created in another VPC.
-The image below is the result of using the ping command from instance-a located in vpc-a to instance-b located in vpc-b.
+4. After connecting, verify communication between instances using the ping command.
+The image below shows the result of using ping from instance-a in vpc-a to instance-b in vpc-b.

 ping {INSTANCE_PRIVATE_IP}